Big Tech Giants Block Canadians' Access to News

 In response to this alarming behavior, Canadian lawmakers must continue to advocate for fair and equitable treatment in the digital realm.
 By finding ways to ensure that Big Tech companies are held accountable for their actions, the Canadian government can protect the democratic values associated with access to information.

-- Մենաշնորհ.
-A situation in which a single entity has exclusive control or dominance over a particular market or industry.
+- Monopoliya: A situation in which a single entity has exclusive control or dominance over a particular market or industry.

 - Big Tech giants: Refers to large, influential technology companies such as Google and Meta.

-- Օտտավա: The capital city of Canada, where the government is located.
+- Ottava: The capital city of Canada, where the government is located.

-- Հրատարակիչները.
-Organizations or individuals responsible for producing and distributing news content.
+- Naşirlər: Organizations or individuals responsible for producing and distributing news content.